 chainer.testing.attr.cudnn decorator to let

-nosetests know that the test depends on cuDNN.
+pytest know that the test depends on cuDNN.

-The test functions decorated by
+The test functions decorated with

 gpu must not depend on multiple GPUs.

-In order to write tests for multiple GPUs, use
+In order to write tests for multiple GPUs, use the

 import unittest from chainer.testing import attr class TestMyFunc(unittest.TestCase): ... @attr.multi_gpu(2) # specify the number of required GPUs here def test_my_two_gpu_func(self): ...

-If your test requires too much time, add
+If your test requires too much time, add the

-The test functions decorated by
+The test functions decorated with

 slow are skipped if

---attr='!slow' is given:
+-m='not slow' is given:

 import unittest from chainer.testing import attr class TestMyFunc(unittest.TestCase): ... @attr.slow def test_my_slow_func(self): ...